haruhiko-zht/glicko2/README.md

 I want to be able to calculate Glicko-2 rates from results that don't involve direct confrontation (such as ranking by score).

+I'm not very familiar with math, but I'm worried about significant figures and errors.

 ## LICENSE

 This library is released under the MIT License, see LICENSE.